iommirocks/iommi/docs/howto.rst

 In templates you can access the raw row via `row`.
 This would typically be one of your model objects.
 You can also access the cells of the table via `cells`.
 A naive template for a row would be `<tr>{% for cell in cells %}<td>{{ cell }}{% endfor %}</tr>`.
 You can access specific cells by their column names like `{{ cells.artist }}`.

+To customize the cell, see `How do I customize the rendering of a cell?`_

 How do I customize the rendering of a header?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~